TurakhiaLab/metaWEPP/README.md

 **Step 5:**  Analyze Results.

-The classification distribuction can be found in "results/sars_cov_2/classification_proportions.png".
+The classification distribuction can be found in "results/simulated_metagenomic_sample/classification_proportions.png".
 All WEPP results can be found in the `WEPP/results/sars_cov_2` directory.

 ### <a name="real-world"></a> Example - 2: Real World Data

-This example will take our own metagenomic wastewater reads and use them as input FQ file for the pipeline running on a RSVA dataset.
+This example will take our own metagenomic wastewater reads and use them as input FQ file for the pipeline running on a RSV-A dataset.

-**Step 1:** Download the RSVA MAT and Reference FASTA File
+**Step 1:** Download the metagenomic sample along with the MAT and reference files for RSV-A.
 ```
 mkdir -p data/pathogens_for_wepp/rsv_a
 mkdir data/real_metagenomic_sample